umbraco/UmbracoDocs/11/umbraco-cms/tutorials/add-google-authentication.md

 ## Configuring the solution to allow Google logins

-To enable a user to link their user account to an external login provider such as Google in the Umbraco Backoffice, you have to implement a custom-named configuration `BackOfficeExternalLoginProviderOptions` for users.
+To enable a user to link their account to an external login provider such as Google, you have to implement a custom-named configuration `BackOfficeExternalLoginProviderOptions`.

 You can create a `GoogleBackOfficeExternalLoginProviderOptions.cs` file in a location of your choice.